 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 Some of these adaptations are going to be extremely obvious.
 They’re the best of the best, after all.
 But others tend to go unnoticed, even if they really get into the strongest core elements of King’s writing.
-And, occasionally, King has even been known to script the adaptations himself, usually resulting in expectedly faithful adaptations unless the story can get muddled on a deeper production level.
+So, read on for seven Stephen King adaptations that perfectly capture the prolific author’s style.

 Honestly, Shawshank and Green Mile are pretty much tied here.
 They both represent so many similar themes.
 They’re set in a dark prison environment and they deal with incredibly heavy subject matter, but throughout both there is an optimism that only Stephen King could apply to that situation.
 I think it’s a more resonant theme throughout Shawshank, so that one gets the bulk of the credit here, but both are just about as good as they could be.

 This one benefits being written by King himself.
-Even though it’s clearly now set in a Southern town, the smalltown atmosphere and characters are completely in keeping with King’s writing.
+Even though it’s clearly now set in a Southern town, the smalltown atmosphere and characters keep with King’s writing.
 He also gets the chance to flesh most of them out, as Cycle of the Werewolf only allows for very minimal characterization.
 It has a child protagonist dealing with some decidedly adult stuff, including his alcoholic uncle who happens to be the only one who ever really listens to him.
-There’s a lot of classic King stuff going on here.
+There are a lot of classic King tropes going on here.